pycon-mentored-sprints/organisational/README.md

 ## TODO's

-All the actions that need help or are in progress can be found at: [https://github.com/pycon-mentored-sprints/organisational/issues](https://github.com/pycon-mentored-sprints/organisational/issues).
+All the actions that need help or a re in progress can be found at: [https://github.com/pycon-mentored-sprints/organisational/issues](https://github.com/pycon-mentored-sprints/organisational/issues).
 Once you have decided to work on an issue please assign yourself to it

 You can also check the progress of the tasks in the repo project board: [https://github.com/pycon-mentored-sprints/organisational/projects](https://github.com/pycon-mentored-sprints/organisational/projects)